aurygsuarezh/sql-data-warehouse/README.md

 # Data Warehouse and Analytics Project

 Welcome to my Data Warehouse and Analytics Project repository.
-This project demonstrates my ability to design and build a complete data solution—from data ingestion and warehouse design to delivering actionable business insights for stakeholders.
+This project demonstrates my ability to design and build a complete data solution, from data ingestion and warehouse design to delivering actionable business insights for stakeholders.

 ## Tools Used
 - Notion: Establish tasks and track progress.